SpartaTech/sparta-spring-web-utils/README.md

 ```

 #####By Config Class
-The used is pretty much the same as the previous method.
-The only difference is that you'll be using Config class to configure your beans instead of XML file.
+This usage is pretty much the same as the previous method.
+The only difference is that you'll be using a config class to configure your beans instead of XML file.

 __YourApi.class__